habibiezkrillh/routes---navigation/navigation_codelab/README.md

    - The `Go Back` button in the app bar
    - The navigation button (drawer) on the screen
 4. There's a Drawer the function is for navigation to First Screen or even Second Screen

+## Why im only use Drawer

+Simply because when i try to code for bottom navigation bar it shows some error thing which is not defined